EclectiCheap Crafting and Décor 101

 - I framed my grandmother's old vintage kitchen spoon in a brightly painted red secondhand frame.
 The mat is cardboard with red gingham fabric attached.
 It's a sentimental piece of art work to me.
 My mom said my grandmother used this spoon daily to serve beans in the kitchen.
 (This was during the Depression years so you know they had a lot of beans.)

-- See the upcycled glass liquor decanter sitting in the window?
-Filled it with water and a little red food coloring and let the light shine through.
+- Look closely to see a bit of the upcycled glass liquor decanter sitting in the window corner.
+I simply filled it with water and a little red food coloring and let the light shine through.

 - Three white linen dinner napkins (thrifted for $1 each) serve as a charming valance in both of my kitchen windows.
 Just fold over one edge and sew in a straight line to form a short casing to thread the curtain rod through.
 You don't even need a sewing machine to do this if you take the time to do a little hand sewing.